cloud4rpi/docs/docs/mqtt_api.md

 # Variables Configuration

-Used to update the device's configuration.
+Update the device's configuration by sending messagges to the following topic.

 ## Topic